mjbradvica/personal-website-articles/2023/when-to-use-each-state-type.md

 ## Intermediate

-Intermediate state builds on local state in that you are taking a local state variable and introducing a switch statement.
+Intermediate state builds on local state by taking a local state variable and introducing a switch statement.
 It is referred to intermediate state because it solves situations where you need more than just local state, but global state would be overkill.

 > Intermediate state = local state + switch statement.

 The common pattern to use for intermediate state is a reducer.
 A reducer simply encapsulate's the local state variable while exposing the state and a dispatch function.
 If you are using React, the [useReducer](https://react.dev/reference/react/useReducer) hook is build into the framework.
 Vue and Angular uses do not fret, it is an [easy concept to copy.](https://michaelbradvica.com/mimicking-use-reducer-in-vue-and-angular)

-You application can only read the current state and dispatch actions which are used by the switch statement.
-This keeps your state encapsulated and pure to avoid undefined behavior into the system.

 Applying intermediate state requires you to ask the following questions: